cymymc/Personal-References/README.md

 should arrive here when "Link" is clicked

-### followed by same linker
+### redirected-header-doesn't
-should arrive here when "Subcategory" is clicked
+should arrive here when "This Subcategory Link Has Five Words" is clicked